hubmapconsortium/SectionAligner/README.md

 ### Key Options

-    -num_tissue: Number of tissues to detect (default is 8).
+    --num_tissue: Number of tissues to detect (default is 8).
-    -pixel_size: Pixel size in microns.
+    --pixel_size: Pixel size in microns.
 (IMPORTANT as it determines how much to downsample and will effect end results)
     --crop_only: Only identify tissues and crop, without alignment (default is False).

 ### All Options